 And – although this point is impossible to make without risking condescension – he introduced millions to classical music who were otherwise largely estranged from it.
 He never claimed to be Vladimir Horowitz, but then could Vladimir Horowitz play 16-to-the-bar boogie woogie?
 Would Alfred Brendel have tap-danced in plus-fours?
 Was Glenn Gould given to a high-kick in stars-and-stripes sequined shorts?
 Please, he’d catch his death.
 And it’s not like Liberace was doing the Goldberg Variations, instead the classical portion of his shows stuck largely to Romantic repertoire.
 Is it even possible to overdo Tchaikovsky at his most bombastic?
 And take Liberace’s beloved Chopin.
-Along with immortal works for the keyboard there are truly horrible moments, like the Étude no. 1.
-It already sounds like an overblown parody of the dynamic range of Romanticism, so what’s to ruin?
+Along with immortal works for the keyboard there are truly horrible moments, like the Étude no. 1 in C. It already sounds like an overblown parody of the dynamic range of Romanticism, so what’s to ruin?
 Liberace certainly knew which composers offered him the most wriggle room.

 Liberace was – is – known for the devotion of his fans.
 Much of the snobbery attached to him was indirectly targeting his audience; the fact that women of a certain age adored him was tendered as proof of his mediocrity.
 It also offered critics the satisfaction of pointing out the apparent disconnect between Liberace’s evident sexuality and the love of his female audience.
 These women, they thought, just don’t get it.
 But of course they got it.
 They just didn’t care.